mariahhavro/CPS240FinanceApp/README.md

 Main menu - Allows User to login and choose which part of the application they would like to interact with.

 ### User
-Lets the User Access the Loan Calculator and View/Manage Accounts
+Lets the User create bank accounts.
+With these they can deposit or withdraw money and transfer money to other accounts.

 ### LoanCalc
 The Loan Calculator allows users to create loans of different types and view the loan data.